A blend of art, great food, and wineries await on California’s Central Coast. Discover the food, art, and wineries in Paso Robles.

-Between tastings, walk over to Negranti Creamery for sheep's milk ice cream.
+Walk over to Negranti Creamery for sheep’s milk ice cream between wine tasti.
 The real ingredients in this ice cream are lactose intolerant friendly and gluten-free.
-Did you know that sheep's milk contains less than 8% fat, is richer in vitamins A, B, and E, calcium, phosphorus, potassium, and magnesium, is higher in protein than other forms of milk, and is easier to digest?
+Did you know that sheep’s milk contains less than 8% fat, is richer in vitamins A, B, and E, calcium, phosphorus, potassium, and magnesium, is higher in protein than other forms of milk, and is easier to digest?
 Not only will you find the best ice cream you have ever tasted but incredibly delicious and unusual flavors like Cinnamon Apricot Crisp, Blueberry Lavender, Strawberry Basil, and Salted Brown Sugar.

 Other fun specialty shops are Etto Pastificio, an Italian grocery featuring locally sourced ingredients, and Olivas de Oro, an olive oil and vinegar shop.

 The real reason to visit Tin City, however, is to sample the wines of Paso Robles.
 On my recent trip, I visited three wineries: Benom Wines, Hubba Wines, and Onx Wines.